rohitvarkey/julia/doc/src/manual/documentation.md

 Julia enables package developers and users to document functions, types and other objects easily via a built-in documentation system since Julia 0.4.

-The basic syntax is very simple: any string appearing at the top-level right before an object (function, macro, type or instance) will be interpreted as documenting it (these are called *docstrings*).
+The basic syntax is simple: any string appearing at the top-level right before an object (function, macro, type or instance) will be interpreted as documenting it (these are called *docstrings*).
+Note that no blank lines or comments may intervene between a docstring and the documented object.
-Here is a very simple example:
+Here is a basic example:

 ```julia
 "Tell whether there are too foo items in the array."